Preparing a Comprehensive Employee Offboarding checklist

-Research reveals that a meager 29% of the organizations have a formal offboarding process.
+Research reveals that a meager 29% of organizations have a formal offboarding process.
 HR professionals give importance to onboarding because they think it improves employee retention and company branding.
 Did you know that a well-planned and executed employee process can improve employee retention and engagement?

 Employee Offboarding at a Glance

 Employee offboarding is a systematic and consistent way of managing an employee’s exit without any risk to the organization.
 All the steps right from when the resignation is submitted to the last day at the organization need to be handled in a streamlined and systematic manner.
 A loose offboarding workflow can be highly risky for the organization.

 Smooth knowledge transfer: The departing employee’s knowledge has to be transferred to other team members to ensure there is no skill gap once he/she leaves the organization.